 Commonly, businesses ponder over cybersecurity depending on word of mouth instead of documenting your cybersecurity.
 It is essential to keep a note of the training, and checklists, along with all the relevant information that is linked to the protection of online businesses.
-Consider details toolkit for documenting cybersecurity.
+Consider the details toolkit for documenting cybersecurity.

 4. Include mobile devices in your plan

 It is always a great idea to connect smartwatches, mobile phones, etc. with official notifications.
 Include these devices in your plan as they have wireless capability.
 Companies should also propose to their employees regarding the task of applying the password policy to all the mobile devices.

-Another vital tip that small and medium business should be aware of to combat cyber threat.
+Another vital tip that small and medium businesses should be aware of to combat cyber threats.
 All the staff members who have access to the company’s network should be given adequate training to help them be mindful of all the security policies.

 With more protocols being introduced every day regarding cybercriminals, the staff should be given regular updates.
 It would help them stay on the same page.
 Every staff member should be held accountable.
 You can do that by making them sign documents and understand the risks involved with carelessness.

 6. Highlight the importance of safe passwords

-Changing your password is always a pain, especially when you must capitalise letters and add numbers.
+Changing your password is always a pain, especially when you must capitalize letters and add numbers.
 However, there is a lot of significance that lies in enforcing safe password practices.
-According to research conducted by Verizon 2016, it was highlighted that 63 per cent of the accidents related data breaches that took place were because of weak or stolen passwords or merely an ineffective cyber essentials tool.
+According to research conducted by Verizon 2016, it was highlighted that 63 percent of the accidents related to data breaches that took place was because of weak or stolen passwords or merely an ineffective cyber essentials tool.